aidanmaskell/aidanmaskell/README.md

 # Welcome to my profile 👋

-### My name is Aidan and I am currently a student on IO Academy's Full Stack Track
+### My name is Aidan and I am a recent graduate from IO Academy's Full Stack Track

 **About me:**